analogdevicesinc/msdk/Examples/MAX32650/USB/TinyUSB/hid_composite/README.md

 ## Description

-The example demonstrates the use of USB composite device with Mass Storage driver class and CDC-ACM driver class using the TinyUSB stack and FreeRTOS operating system.
-After doing the required connections given below, run the program and two new devices appear in the device manager, a Portable device and COM Port.
-The README.TXT file on the portable device can be read.
-Open a terminal application on the PC at 115200 baud rate, and echo the characters on the terminal.
+The example demonstrates the use of USB composite HID driver class.
+After doing the required connections given below, run the program and a new composite
+HID device appears in the device manager, with keyboard, joystick, mouse and consumer control support.
+Pressing the switch SW2 on the EV Kit will result in the 'a' key being pressed by the keyboard, the mouse moving down and right, joystick button A, and volume down.

 ## Software